eddelbuettel/ctv-finance/README.md

 -   The [Risk](https://cran.r-project.org/package=Risk) package computes 26 financial risk measures for any continuous distribution.
 -   The [RiskPortfolios](https://cran.r-project.org/package=RiskPortfolios) package constructs risk-based portfolios as per the corresponding papers by Ardia et al.
 -   The [reinsureR](https://cran.r-project.org/package=reinsureR) package models reinsurances a class Claims whose objective is to store claims and premiums, on which different treaties can be applied.
+-   The [RM2006](https://cran.r-project.org/package=RM2006) package estimates conditional covariance matrix using the RiskMetrics 2006 methodology described in Zumbach (2007).

 **Books**